 To set them up for success, make sure to include a module about your company culture in your customer service training.

-Execute: Don’t forget soft skills
+Don’t forget soft skills

 Everything we just said about company culture also applies to soft skills.

+Make sure you measure results, properly and often.
 As with any employee training, your customer service training will not be a one-off.
 Rather, it will be an ongoing process.
 So evaluation, and giving feedback, should be an ongoing process as well.

 Measuring the effectiveness of your customer service training program should be twofold.
 On one hand, you’ll need to understand if the program managed to keep your employees engaged.
 You can measure things like: